 Tina's greatest hits compilation album Simply The Best is released. lt reaches UK #1 and is also #1 in 12 territories, selling in excess of 10 million copies.

-While Ike remained in prison, Ike and Tina Turner were inducted to the Rock & Roll Hall of Fame, which Spector accepted on their behalf.
+While Ike remained in prison, Ike & Tina Turner were inducted into the Rock & Roll Hall of Fame, which Phil Spector accepted on their behalf.

 The Steve DuBerry/Lulu-penned single l Don't Wanna Fight leading the way to the soundtrack album What's Love Got To Do With lt and Touchstone movie, based on Tina's autobiography I, Tina.
 Tina launches the highly anticipated Whats Love?
 Tour in Reno on June 6.
 Her first American tour in six years will take her across the US, Canada, Australia, New Zealand and Japan, and will run through mid-November.

 Salt-n-Pepa sampled The Ikettes hit song I'm Blue (The Gong Gong Song) for their single Shoop.
 The track went to No. 4 in the Billboard Hot 100, earning Ike around half a million dollars in royalties.

 The producers of the up-coming James Bond movie offer Tina to record the title song, written by Bono and The Edge.
 Goldeneye reaches #10 in the UK in it's first week and #3 on the Eurocharts.